 Morgan Allred was only seven years old.

 "I just remember forcing myself to the ground because I went completely numb," Michelle said.
-"Knowing that your mom and your dad have to be called to let them know that their grandson was killed and drive and hour.
-It was hell.
-It was a hell day."
+"Knowing that your mom and your dad have to be called to let them know that their grandson was killed and drive an hour.
+It was hell; it was a hell day."

 But a shell-shocked Michelle chose not to be angry and bitter.
-Opening the first The Lazy Daisy location in Chester would be her salvation.
+She said The Lazy Daisy location in Chester, her first store, became her salvation.

 "I tell people all of the time.
 I wasn’t just a mom.
 I was THE mom.
 He was my entire existence," Michelle said.